 Our network suggests that volatility is likely to persist, and the fact remains that economies outside the United States are on less stable footing than our own, while the correlation of U.S. to global equities has been extremely high for years.
 Although there are reasons to believe the U.S. stock market appears to be approaching an attractive valuation, global macroeconomic risks will likely continue to whipsaw U.S. equity prices.

-At John Hancock Investments, we continue to favor the use of alternatives as a potential way to reduce risk in this type of environment.
+At John Hancock Investment Management, we continue to favor the use of alternatives as a potential way to reduce risk in this type of environment.
 A well-constructed asset allocation strategy has historically helped reduce portfolio volatility and mitigate the risk of significant losses.
 In addition, absolute return strategies can offer a more targeted approach by pursuing positive returns independent of markets and traditional benchmarks.
 In today's uncertain market, we believe there is much to recommend this type of defensive approach.

 1 Bloomberg, as of 1/21/16.

 2 Standard & Poor's, Bloomberg, as of 12/31/15.